ID : 599209701867177

 Copy of the Virgin and Child in front of the church.

-The original is found in Vinâve d'Île in Liège .
+The original is located in Vinâve d'Île in Liège .

-Jean Del Cour was born in 1631 in Hamoir, died in 1707 in Liège ,rue Sœurs-de-Hasque where his workshop was established, and buried in thenow disappeared church of Saint-Martin-en-Île .
-Inspired by his carpenter father, he was a highly sought-after sculptor, proof that he enjoyed a certain reputation in his time.
-Many of his works can be found in the churches of Liège or Belgium.
-Let us cite for example the series of statues of the Saint-Jacques church in Liège, made of lime wood, a material for which he was a master, and painted to imitate marble, those of the church of the minor friars, the chapel of the Saint Sacrament of St. Martin's Collegiate Church , the funerary monument of the 9th Bishop of Ghent in St. Bavo's Cathedral, or the altar of the abbey church of Herckenrode today in the Church of Our Lady in Hasselt .
-But his best-known works in the Pays de Liège undoubtedly remain The Virgin and Child which sits at the top of the Vinâve d'Île fountain, the Three Graces at the top of the Liège Perron on Place du Marché and the work which revealed, the bronze Christ from the Pont des Arches, today kept at Saint-Paul Cathedral .
-After his death, his reputation did not diminish, except in the Romantic era, more passionate about the medieval era, and under the pen of a few critics.
-His greatest admirers will see him meetBernini during a trip to Rome – although he would probably only have visited his workshop or a few of his collaborators from whom he would have drawn inspiration – and Vauban who would have ordered a statue of Louis XIV from him.
-Two monuments in his honor should be mentioned: that of Place Saint-Paul erected in 1911 and that of Place Del Cour in Hamoir in 1927 where a bronze Virgin and Child sits.
+Jean Del Cour was born in 1631 in Hamoir, died in 1707 in Liège ,rue Sœurs-de-Hasque where his workshop was established, and buried in thenow-vanished church of Saint-Martin-en-Île .
+Inspired by his carpenter father, he was a much sought-after sculptor, proof that he enjoyed a certain reputation in his time.
+Many of his works can be found in the churches of Liège and Belgium.
+Examples include the series of statues in the church of Saint-Jacques in Liège, made of lime wood, a material in which he was a master, and painted to imitate marble, those in the church of the Friars Minor, the chapel of the Blessed Sacrament of the collegiate church of St-Martin , the funerary monument of the 9th bishop of Ghent in the cathedral of Saint-Bavon, or the altar of the abbey church of Herckenrode today in the Church of Our Lady of Hasselt .
+But his most famous works from the Liège region remain without a doubt The Virgin and Child which sits atop the Vinâve d'Île fountain, the Three Graces at the top of the Perron liégeois Place du Marché and the work which revealed him, the bronze Christ of the Pont des Arches, today preserved in Saint-Paul Cathedral .
+After his death, his reputation did not diminish, except in the Romantic era, more passionate about the medieval period, and under the pen of a few critics.
+His greatest admirers will see him meetBernini during a trip to Rome – when he probably only visited his studio or some of his collaborators from whom he drew inspiration – and Vauban who commissioned a statue of Louis XIV from him.
+Two monuments in his honor are worth mentioning: the one in Place Saint-Paul, erected in 1911, and the one in Place Del Cour in Hamoir in 1927, where a bronze Virgin and Child sits enthroned.

 Other personalities linked to Hamoir